Theo-Chamalis/QRPushToTalk/README.md

 <br/><br/>
 *Keep in mind that any communication through the demo channel is public.

-*\*For a data consumption comparison of EVO PTT with our competitors click <a href="https://www.dropbox.com/s/39qpqhx88bqj5nl/EVO%20PTT%20Benchmark.pdf?dl=0" target="_blank"> HERE </a>
+*\*For a data consumption comparison of EVO PTT with our competitors click <a target="_blank" href="https://www.dropbox.com/s/39qpqhx88bqj5nl/EVO%20PTT%20Benchmark.pdf?dl=0"> HERE </a>

 <br/><br/>
 Partnership & Services